 The BBC has assembled a genuinely impressive lineup of artists for this edition of Proms in the Park.
 With Sir Terry Wogan acting as master of ceremonies, the orchestra will be welcoming Nigel Kennedy on stage for a few numbers – moments before the violin virtuoso hot-foots it over to the Royal Albert Hall to appear there on the same night.

 Meanwhile, the concert will deploy the vocal talents of world-renowned tenor Joseph Calleja and, representing the rock’n’roll camp, former Roxy Music frontman Bryan Ferry.

 A handful of lighter, more contemporary ensembles will also be performing, among them Craig Charles and the Fantasy Funk Band and the Red Hot Chilli Pipers.

 On the day of the event, Hyde Park will be accessible to ticket holders from 3:30pm, with the concert kicking off at 5:15pm – so there’s plenty of time to enjoy a picnic on the lawn before getting involved in the traditional sing-along.
 Attendees are welcome to bring their own food but there’ll be a host of catering options on the site and a luxury hamper is also available to preorder.
 Tickets cost £35 per head and under-threes go free.

-Those staying in luxury London hotels should find the park easy to reach.
+Those staying in boutique hotels London should find the park easy to reach.
 The nearest tube stops are Marble Arch and Hyde Park Corner.